Four-dimensional operator systems without the lifting property: Introduction

-The Smith-Ward problem, although only about ucp maps into matrix algebras, can be viewed as a lifting problem.
-In fact, \cite[p.~304]{Pa82} shows that the Smith-Ward problem is a problem regarding three-dimensional operator systems.
-In particular, the Smith-Ward problem has a positive answer for all operators in $\qofh$ if and only if every three-dimensional operator system has the lifting property \cite{Ka14}.
-An operator system $\cS$ is said to have the \textbf{lifting property} (or \textbf{LP} for short) if, whenever $\varphi:\cS \to \cA/\cI$ is a ucp map into a quotient of a unital $C^*$-algebra $\cA$ by an ideal $\cI$, then there exists a ucp map $\psi:\cS \to \cA$ such that $q \circ \psi=\varphi$, where $q:\cA \to \cA/\cI$ is the canonical quotient map.
-One can also talk about an operator system having the \textbf{local lifting property} (or \textbf{LLP}) if ucp maps $\varphi:\cS \to \cA/\cI$ always have ucp lifts into $\cA$, when restricted to finite-dimensional subsystems of $\cS$.
-Kavruk \cite{Ka14} showed that every three-dimensional operator system has the lifting property if and only if every three-dimensional operator system is exact, and in turn, either of these holds if every three-dimensional operator system is $C^*$-nuclear \cite{Ka14}.
-Moreover, the lifting problem for a three-dimensional operator subsystem $\cS=\text{span}\{\pi(I),\pi(T),\pi(T)^*\} \subseteq \qofh$ is equivalent to the property that the identity map $\id:\cS \to \qofh$ has a ucp lift into $\bofh$ \cite[Proposition~11.4]{Ka14}.
-In turn, this assertion is equivalent to the existence of $K_1,K_2 \in \cK(\cH)$ such that $W^n(\pi(A_1),\pi(A_2))=W^n(A_1+K_1,A_2+K_2)$ for all $n \in \bN$, where $A_1=\text{Re}(T)$ and $A_2=\text{Im}(T)$.
-Similarly, for a tuple $(A_1,...,A_m) \in \bofh^m$, determining whether there are $K_1,...,K_m \in \cK(\cH)$ such that $W^n(\pi(A_1),...,\pi(A_m))=W^n(A_1+K_1,...,A_m+K_m)$ for all $n \in \bN$ is equivalent to determining whether
+For low-dimensional operator systems, a problem of great interest is determining which operator systems have the lifting property.
+An operator system $\cS$ is said to have the \textbf{lifting property} (or \textbf{LP} for short) if, whenever $\varphi:\cS \to \cA/\cI$ is a ucp map into a quotient of a unital $C^*$-algebra by an ideal $\cI$, then there exists a ucp map $\psi:\cS \to \cA$ wuch that $q \circ \psi=\varphi$, where $q:\cA \to \cA/\cI$ is the canonical quotient map.
+One can also talk about an operator system having the \textbf{local lifting property} (or \textbf{LLP} for short), which is when ucp maps $\varphi:\cS \to \cA/\cI$ always have ucp lifts to $\cA$, when restricted to finite-dimensional subsystems of $\cS$.
+It is well-known that every two-dimensional operator system has the lifting property.
+In contrast, in the three-dimensional case much less is known.
+Asking whether every three-dimensional operator system has the lifting property is equivalent to the \textbf{Smith-Ward problem} \cite{Ka14}.
+Kavruk \cite{Ka14} showed that every three-dimensional operator system has the lifting property if and only if every three-dimensional operator system is exact, and in turn, either of these holds if every three-dimensional operator system is $C^*$-nuclear.
+Particular attention has been paid to operator subsystems of the Calkin algebra $\qofh=\bofh/\cK(\cH)$, where $\cH$ is a separable and infinite-dimensional Hilbert space.
+Let $\pi:\bofh \to \qofh$ denote the canonical quotient map.
+Determining whether a three-dimensional operator system $\cS=\text{span}\{\pi(I),\pi(T),\pi(T)^*\} \subseteq \qofh$ has the lifting property is equivalent to determining whether the identity map $\id:\cS \to \qofh$ has a ucp lift to $\bofh$ \cite[Proposition~11.4]{Ka14}.

-has a ucp lift to $\bofh$.
-This problem is sometimes referred to as the \textbf{generalized Smith-Ward problem} for the tuple $(A_1,...,A_m)$.
-(As noted in \cite{LPP19}, it suffices to only consider the case when $A_1,...,A_m$ are self-adjoint.)